floklimm/scPPIN/README.md

 The usage is demonstrated for two examples in *tutorial_scPPIN.R*.
 In these tutorials the steps 1 to 3 (preprocessing, cell cluster identification, and computation of differentially expressed genes) are replaced by a loading of pre-computed p-values.

+For the first, small example the obtained functional module consists of three nodes (APP, SCD, and ALDOB).
+For the second example, the functional module consists of sixteen nodes.

 The tutorial also demonstrates the usage of `qgraph` for a nicer plotting of the functional modules and some helper functions (e.g., `fitBUM`)

 The function `functionalModuleH1H3_missingData` allows the computation of functional modules while keeping proteins without gene-expression information.